lark-parser/lark/README.md

  - **Earley** parser
     - Can parse *ALL* context-free grammars
-    - Accepts and resolves ambiguous grammars using a parse forest
+    - Resolves ambiguous grammars using a parse forest
+    - Automatiic & user-defined rule priority for ambiguity resolution
-    - Optional lexer
+    - Dynamic lexer
  - **LALR(1)** parser
-    - Standard & Contextual lexers
+    - Standard lexer (like PLY)
+    - Contextual lexer (can handle some ambiguity and non-determinism)
- - **EBNF** grammar (with a little extra)
+ - **EBNF** grammar (with a few extra features)
  - Builds a parse-tree (AST) automagically based on the grammar
  - Lexer with regular expressions (regexps)
      - Automatic line & column tracking
      - Automatic token collision resolution (unless both terminals are regexps)
  - **Standard library** of terminals (strings, numbers, names, etc.)
+ - Experimental features:
- - Automatic reconstruction of input (experimental, see examples)
+     - Automatic reconstruction of input from parse-tree (see examples)
+     - Import grammars from Nearley.js
  - **Unicode** fully supported
  - Extensive test suite
  - **Python 2 & 3** compatible